|We are an Amazon Affiliate!|

 Fortunately you have a few ‘costly’ options to resolve the nibs issue.
 You can either buy more nibs or at some point replace the entire texture sheet with a brand new Standard Texture Sheet or get the Wacom Smooth Texture sheet which will have less friction and therefore the wear will take longer.

 Wacom Intuos Pro Final Thoughts

-For me personally and my recommendation to the photographer who edits in Lightroom and Photoshop, I feel the tablet is essential, and not even a question.
+For me personally and my recommendation to the photographer who does their photo editing on a tablet with Lightroom and Photoshop, I feel the tablet is essential, and not even a question.

 After that, it comes down to size.
 And I firmly believe that the medium version is the perfect tool for editing on the go and at the studio.

 If you have found value in this review of the tablet and it has convinced you to purchase it, please do use the affiliate links below.
 There is no difference in price, the cost to you is exactly the same.
 And I get a small percentage which I contribute to the costs of running this website.